brianokinyi/CodeChallengeNsukka0906/README.md

 ## About Africa's Talking Code Challenges
-Please read the overview [here.](http://atdevoutreach.viewdocs.io/CodeChallengeNsukka0906/)
+Please read the overview for all code challenges [here.](http://atdevoutreach.viewdocs.io/CodeChallengeNsukka0906/)

 ## Get Support on the Africa's Talking Slack
 In case you have any questions, join our Slack [here](https://slackin-africastalking.now.sh/)